cs1302uga/cs1302-str-list/README.md

      -link https://docs.oracle.com/en/java/javase/17/docs/api/
    ```

-   **NOTE:** The command presented above is a mult-line command since it's so long.
+   **NOTE:** The command presented above is a multi-line command since it's so long.
 There is a single
    space before the `\` at the end of the first two lines.
 When typing this out, you should type a
    single space followed by `\`, then immediately press your `RET` key to continue to the next line.
    If typed correctly, you will see a `>` on the next line and you can continue typing the command.